go-swagger/go-swagger/docs/faq/faq_spec.md

 **Answer**: only when it's used in a discriminator IIRC.
 There is code in the scan package that treats nullary methods as properties if certain conditions are met.

 >My generated spec is now working but seems to be missing a parameter "description" to indicate to end user of the API URL endpoint of what's its doing.
-Example below, I wanted the line "Disable/enable a compute node EC2 machine with a given IP address" to show up as some sorta of description for the parameter...
+Example below, I wanted the line "disable/enable a compute node EC2 machine with a given IP address" to show up as some sort of description for the parameter...
 Am I missing something?

 ```golang
 // v2PutXXX disable/enable a compute node EC2 machine with a given IP address